 7.2.4.2 Limited Racing Member :

-Competitors with Vehicles complying and not complying with these regulations may be invited to compete subject to Championship Organisers approval as a tester round.
-Only Full Members Vehicles if eligible may use classes A – E.
+Competitors with vehicles that both comply and do not comply with these regulations may be invited to compete subject to Championship Organisers approval at a single round only.
+Entry in relevant classes (A-E) is only open to full members vehicles.

 Vehicles that, whilst not strictly adhering to the regulations, have been prepared sympathetically to the spirit of the championship and with Championship Organisers approval, may be invited to race under observation.

-Competitors wishing to race as Limited Racing Members must submit a written specification of their vehicle, to the Co-ordinator.
+Competitors wishing to race as Limited Racing Member must submit a written specification of their vehicle, to the Co-ordinator.
 It must detail all areas where the vehicle does not comply with these regulations.
 This specification shall be made available to the eligibility scrutineers for pre- and post-event checks.

 Limited Racing members vehicles will be invited by the Championship Organisers on a race by race and individual vehicle basis.
 The vehicle must not deviate from the specification submitted unless such changes are approved by the Championship Organisers.
 Any approval may be withdrawn at any time by the Championship Organisers.